Taskmaster The Podcast *Best of TM NZ S2 Part 2*

 don't ever pump yourself up.

-But, however, I will say, it would be like a, I reckon it'd be like a feisty-ass competition because you've got Hailey Sproul, Angela Dravid from season one, uh, and Melanie Bracewell, and as we said, Josh.
+But, however, I will say, it would be like a, I reckon it'd be like a feisty-ass competition because you've got Haley Sproul, Angela Dravid from season one, and Melanie Bracewell, and as we said, Josh.

-And uh, oh, Josh is he knows the ins and outs of Taskmaster now, of course, because he directs it.
+Josh is, he knows the ins and outs of Taskmaster now, of course, because he directs it.

 and she's brutal